b1owcar/cooking_recipe/README.md

 ## Techniques

-How to create fire on an electromagnetic oven
+How to create fire on an electromagnetic oven, please contact the author for more information, teach you hand by hand!!!

 <div>
 	<img src="imgs/fire.jpg" style="width: 300px"/>